extrawurst/extrawurst.github.io/_posts/2021/2021-03-15-gitui-a-year-in-opensource.md

 # Time races

 Exactly one year ago I commited the first version of [GitUI](https://github.com/extrawurst/gitui) to Github.
-It's crazy how quickly the time past by and now we celebrate the first year anniversary🥳.
+It's crazy how quickly the time passed by and now we celebrate the first year anniversary🥳.

 ![demo]({{ site.url }}/assets/gitui-anniversary/demo.gif)